 This spicy red lentil soup with coconut milk is a cozy, flavorful meal that combines creamy textures with warming spices.
-It’s easy to make and filled with wholesome ingredients like red lentils, carrots, and a hint of fresh ginger, creating a bowl of comfort that’s perfect for any time of the year.
+It’s easy to make in less than an hour, and filled with wholesome ingredients like red lentils, carrots, and a hint of fresh ginger, creating a bowl of comfort that’s perfect for any time of the year.

 Save This Recipe 💌

-If you're a fan of aromatic soups like white bean chicken chili and mushroom potato soup, this recipe will quickly become a go-to for weeknight dinners or when you're craving something comforting and nourishing.
-A squeeze of fresh lemon juice is an added welcome brightness, enhancing the earthy flavor of the lentils.
+If you're a fan of aromatic soups like white bean chicken chili and mushroom potato soup, this recipe is a great go-to for weeknight dinners or when you're craving something comforting and nourishing.
+A squeeze of fresh lemon juice adds a surprising brightness, enhancing the earthy flavor of the lentils.

 Jump to: